thewatermethod/thewatermethod.com/posts/larkhill-estate.md

 <img src="/img/scary-castle.jpg" alt="a scary castle photographed on a misty night... is it the larkhill estate?" />

-_In case you've forgotten, [Cursed Blood](/tags/cursed-blood/) is the codename for a Castlevania inspired setting for my current home game.
-We are playing using a homebrewed system (very) loosely based on the game [Miserable Secrets by Rose Bailey](https://www.drivethrurpg.com/product/245941/Miserable-Secrets)._
+_[Cursed Blood](/tags/cursed-blood/) is the codename for a Castlevania inspired setting of psychedelic horror._

 ## The Boot